 10 minutes later, you’ll arrive at the northern end of Pui O Beach, in front of the Tin Hau Temple.

-From the start of the hike, to the Tin Hau Temple on Pui O Beach is about 7.7 kms.
-If you continue along Chi Ma Wan Road to South Lantau Road, that’s another 1.5 kms, or another 1 km to the main Pui O town.
+The Tin Hau Temple on Pui O Beach is about 7.7 km from the start of the hike.
+If you continue along Chi Ma Wan Road to South Lantau Road, that’s another 1.5 km or another 1 km to the main Pui O town.
 But you don’t want to do that.

-Trust me, this will save you an additional 10-15 mins worth of walking!
-You don’t want to walk around to the beach along the main road.
+Trust me, this will save you an additional 10–15 minutes worth of walking!
+You don’t want to walk around the beach along the main road.

 Pui O Beach

 The beach is a popular destination for hikers, campers and beach-goers alike.
 The Pui O Beach Camping Site is located right on the beach and offers campers beautiful sunset views.
-The nearby barbecue area is also quite popular during the weekends.
+And from here, you can always hike around the Chi Ma Wan Peninsula.

 Fun fact about Pui O Beach – because of the surrounding rocks in the area, the sand on the beach is black and yellow.
 It may not look that impressive on the ground, but it does make for a spectacular aerial photo.

 We hope you enjoyed our guide to the Mui Wo to Pui O hike.
-Of course you can also do this hike in reverse and finish at the Mui Wo Ferry Pier.
-In fact, the hike is easier in reverse.
+Of course, you can also do this hike in reverse and finish at the Mui Wo Ferry Pier.

-If you’re looking for more things to Mui Wo, check out our post on Mui Wo and Silvermine Bay.
+If you’re looking for more things to do in Mui Wo, check out our post on Mui Wo and Silvermine Bay.
 There’s also the hike from Mui Wo to Discovery Bay that you can explore.
+Alternatively, you can explore the Chi Ma Wan Peninsula next to Pui O Beach.
+The Chi Ma Wan Country Trail is the longest country trail in Hong Kong!

 If you find this post useful, feel free to share it on the social media channel of your choice or leave us a comment below.